 An exchange program has been established with the Scripps Institution of Oceanography (SIO), University of California, San Diego, permitting Caltech graduate students to enroll in and receive credit for graduate courses offered by SIO.
-Arrangements should be made through the student's major option and the Office of the Dean of Graduate Studies.
+Arrangements should be made through the student's major option and the Graduate Office.
 The student must obtain the advance approval of the instructors of courses to be taken at SIO.
 In some cases, when it is in the best interests of the student, arrangements may be made for the student to be temporarily in full-time residence at SIO.